 Even though leaves are actually considered as cuttings too, the form of propagation using stems is the one called “propagation with cuttings”, while this one is called a “propagation with leaves”.

-Just like the stems, you need to fully dry the leaves and let them callous over.
+Just like the stems, you should give your leaf cuttings some time for healing, you need to fully dry the leaves and let them callous over.

 After you get your soil ready by moistening it, put the leaves on it.